We've moved. Please contact for details

 Anti-fatigue vs progressive lenses: What’s the difference?

-Anti-fatigue lenses like Eyezen™ are designed for single vision correction (usually distance), with a subtle boost in the lower lens for near vision.
+Anti-fatigue lenses like Eyezen™ Boost are designed for single vision correction (usually distance), with a subtle boost in the lower lens for near vision.
 They’re ideal for screen-heavy days and occasional reading.

 Progressive lenses (also called varifocals in the UK) are different.
 These provide three distinct vision zones: distance, intermediate and near (all in one lens) for people with more advanced presbyopia.

-If you're under 45 and not quite ready for progressives, Eyezen™ lenses can offer a perfect in-between.
+If you're under 45 and not quite ready for progressives, Eyezen™ Boost lenses can offer a perfect in-between.
 But if you fancy reading more about the differences between these lens types, head over to this blog post.

 Are anti-fatigue lenses the same as blue light lenses?